Neapolitan War: Neapolitan advance

 Joachim Murat declared war on Austria on 15 March 1815, five days before Napoleon's return to Paris and the beginning of his Hundred Days.
 The Austrians were prepared for war after their suspicions were raised when Murat applied for permission weeks earlier to move his troops through Austrian land in order to attack the south of France.
-Austria had reinforced her armies in Lombardy under the command of Bellegarde prior to war being declared.
+Austria had reinforced her armies in Lombardy under the command of Count Heinrich von Bellegarde prior to war being declared.

 At the start of the war, Murat reportedly had 82,000 men in his army, including 7,000 cavalry and 90 cannon, although this figure was grossly exaggerated to try to encourage Italians to join his cause.
 The real number was somewhere in the region of 50,000 men.

 Leaving behind a reserve Army of the Interior in case of an invasion from Sicily, he sent his two elite Guard Divisions through the Papal States, forcing the Pope to flee to Genoa.
 With the remainder of his army, Murat established his headquarters at Ancona and advanced on the road towards Bologna.
 On 30 March, Murat had arrived in Rimini, where he gave the famous Rimini Proclamation, inciting all Italian nationalists to war.

 The Italian population was mostly wary of Habsburg Austria, as they feared the increasing Austrian influence in Italy.
-Under the terms settled by the Congress of Vienna, direct Austrian rule was restored in the Duchy of Milan 19 years after Napoleon's invasion.
+Under the terms settled by the Congress of Vienna, direct Austrian rule was imposed on Milan 19 years after Napoleon's invasion.
 Habsburg princes had also been reinstated in the Grand Duchy of Tuscany and the Duchy of Modena.

 Murat was hoping that an Austrian army in Naples would prove too much and that the Italian population would rise up in support of his cause.
 However, no such general insurrection occurred, as any unrest was quickly quashed by the Austrian authorities, and Murat found few Italians outside Naples who were willing to take up arms and join his cause.
 Many saw Murat as a man trying to save his crown rather than a beacon of Italian unification.

-By now, the number of Austrian troops in Lombardy had swelled to 120,000, and the commander entrusted with the force to confront Murat was Baron Frimont.
+By now, the number of Austrian troops in Lombardy had swelled to 60,000, and the commander entrusted with the force to confront Murat was Baron Johann Maria Philipp Frimont.
 The army was originally intended to invade southern France after Napoleon's return, but now had to be diverted to face the approaching Neapolitan army.
 Frimont moved his headquarters to Piacenza in order to block any potential advance on Milan.